Adige-Calculations/OpenFOAM-handbook/README.md

 character for Windows or UNIX.
 Operate this mod to make the file readable without trouble in Linux:

-NotePad++ à Edit à EOL conversion à UNIX
+NotePad++ → Edit → EOL conversion →  UNIX

 ## Virtual Machines